IRegiani/verificador-associacao-service/README.md

  1. After agreeing with the others collaborators which task you are going to do, goto the **main** branch
  2. Create a new branch and do your work there
  3. Upon finishing don't forget Unit Tests and Integration Tests.
-To test, run `npm run test`.
+To test, run `npm run review`.
 If it fails, you must fix them in order to proceed
  4. If everything is ok, open a new Pull Request to **development**.
 Your PR is going to be blocked if the previous step is failing

 #### Client available [here](https://github.com/IRegiani/verificador-associacao)